 go to her bed.

 During our club nights we also work on the basics like heel work, sit, down, stand, on and off leash and - over time - at a distance, to improve and make them a 'habit' for our dogs so they are more able to respond to our commands in any situation.

 We arrange a date with an external examiner once a year, usually in the Spring, but this varies depending on the number of people working towards the awards and their readiness.
 You can also work at yours and your dog's own pace, going for an Award when you feel ready.

 Being tested can seem scary, but it is in everyone's interest for our members and our dogs to be successful, so we do all we can to help with any issues that arise during training and tailor the evenings to make sure the members that attend get the training they want and need.

 Our members who train have many years' experience of

 “Working towards an Award with other members has been just the motivation and support I needed to achieve the kind of relationship and ease that both me and my dog want to share together. "

 Is there a lower or upper age limit?

 Dogs should have had some initial training in the basics and that can take a bit of time.
 So our youngest dogs will start at about ten months to a year old.
+Please note we are NOT able to offer training for puppies or dogs under the age of ten months.
 We beg to differ on the old adage 'you can't teach an old dog new tricks'!
 If a dog is older and healthy they still love to learn, if maybe a little more gently with our senior dogs.

 There are other things to enjoy as a member of the club...